vain/pdfPres/README.md

 By providing the parameter `-n` the slide which is currently shown will be written to stdout.
 You can pipe this information to another program.
 That'll allow you to do fancy things.

+`-N` allows you to specify a file with notes that will be loaded on startup.
+The file has to be in the same format that pdfPres uses when saving notes.

 History